r-bengtsson/Creative-Music-Sound-System-for-MiSTer/README.md

 **S**
 * Secret of Monkey Island, The (1990) by Lucasfilm Games LLC
     * `MONKEY.COM G`
-    * The game doesn't seem to like fast CPU speeds, use a slowdown program to set speed to 25Mhz
+    * The game doesn't seem to like fast CPU speeds, use SYSCTL to set speed 30Mhz
     * [Download .BAT](https://github.com/chimaera66/Creative-Music-Sound-System-for-MiSTer/blob/master/Files/Game%20BATs/Secret%20of%20Monkey%20Island%2C%20The%20(1990).zip)

 * Shanghai II - Dragon's  Eye (1990) by Activision